PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

 -----------------------

-To fully utilize the power and speed of JAX, you'll need to just-in-time compile your functions - a process called ``jitting''.
+To fully utilize the power and speed of JAX, you'll need to just-in-time compile your functions - a process called ``jitting``.
 If you're only taking expectation values, you can simply add the decorator on your QNode directly.

 .. code-block:: python